 3. Charlie Parker in 1940.
-Bird only 20 when he took this marvelous chorus with a Jay McShann group in Wichita, Kansas.
+Bird was only 20 when he took this marvelous chorus with a Jay McShann group in Wichita, Kansas.
 It’s an astonishing collection of perfectly formed phrases, several of which are Presidential in nature.
-McShann is on piano with Gene Ramey, bass and Gus Johnson, drums.
-The band imitates the “Jones-Smith” version of LBG closely.
+McShann is on piano with Gene Ramey and Gus Johnson, a band very much in the Basie-Page-Jones tradition.

-4. Lee Konitz in 1953. played this version with Gerry Mulligan alongside Chet Baker, Joe Mondragon, bass and Larry Bunker, drums.
+4. Lee Konitz in 1953.
+With Gerry Mulligan alongside Chet Baker, Joe Mondragon, and Larry Bunker.
 This is one of the most obviously virtuosic solos on this page: go ahead, Lee!
 1953.

 There are several more bootleg Lester Young LBG solos from the magical pre-1941 period.
-Some Youngian phrases return with regularity but Lester always plays something surprising.
+Certain Youngian phrases return with regularity but Lester always plays something surprising.
 Konitz was right to suggest that Young’s bridges could be where the unexpected happens.

 Crammed into the tiny Famous Door with the rest of the Basie band, Herschel Evans soloed first and Young cleaned up.
 The two versions from 1938 are not that different.
 Based on these (and a couple of other things I know, like the magnificent “Blue and Sentimental”) it seems like Herschel Evans had a huge sound, explored tonal color, and didn’t play many lines.
-Playing a line, of course, was Young’s department: see especially both of his bridges here.
+Playing a line was Young’s department.

 On the 1939 Carnegie Hall concert, LBG was performed twice.
 With the Kansas City Seven (Basie, Freddie Green, Page, Jo Jones), Young foreshadows Warne Marsh to an amazing degree.
 In a blindfold test I would guess the final eight bars to be Marsh!
 Page breaks up the quarter note a bit, too.